TheBiob/iwpo_test_suite/readme.md

 name         | optional.
 A name for the test.
 Default: name of test file. folder       | The folder with the exe to test for.
 This folder will be copied to a temporary location where the actual commands will be executed.
-The folder should be relative to where the .iwpotest file is located game         | The name of the exe to be converted. arguments    | optional.
-Arguments to add to the iwpo command. output       | The generated file that will be (note: this is the output file that iwpo.exe generates, you can not choose an arbitrary name here, usually this will be \<game\>_online.exe) timeout      | How long (in seconds) the output file is allowed to run before the test suite aborts the process and fails the test.
+The folder should be relative to where the .iwpotest file is located game         | The name of the exe to be converted. args[]       | optional.
+Arguments to add to the iwpo command.
+One per line. output       | The generated file that will be (note: this is the output file that iwpo.exe generates, you can not choose an arbitrary name here, usually this will be \<game\>_online.exe) iwpo_timeout | How long (in seconds) iwpo is allowed to try and convert the game before the test suite aborts the process and fails the test.
+Default: 60.
+0 means no timeout (not recommended) timeout      | How long (in seconds) the output file is allowed to run before the test suite aborts the process and fails the test.
 Default: 60.
 0 means no timeout (not recommended) is_gms       | Whether or not the GMS part of the tool should be copied and modified or only the gm8 part. skip_execute | Whether or not executing the output file should be skipped.
 If this is true, the test will succeed if the iwpo command exits with code 0 and the output file exists.